Cascable/cascablecore-demo/README.md

 For a more thorough example of what CascableCore can do, see our apps at [http://cascable.se](http://cascable.se) — they're built with the same CascableCore available here.

-For a more detailed overview of the CascableCore APIs, see the documentation in the [CascableCore Binaries](http://github.com/cascable/cascablecore-binaries/) repository.
+For a more detailed overview of the CascableCore APIs, see the documentation in the [CascableCore Distribution](https://github.com/cascable/cascablecore-distribution) and [CascableCoreSwift](https://github.com/cascable/cascablecore-swift) repositories.

 ### Getting Started

-- First, close this repo to your local machine.
+- First, clone this repo to your local machine.

-- Next, run `git submodule update --init --recursive` inside the project directory.
-This will check out the CascableCore binary.
+- Next, open the project in Xcode 12.5 or later.
+If Xcode doesn't update the CascableCore packages automatically, choose File -> Swift Packages -> Resolve Package Versions.

-**Note:** You need `git-lfs` installed and configured on your development machine in order to check out CascableCore.
+- Build and run the project.

 ### Getting a Trial License